Penguin5681/Top-Down-Dynamic-Algorithms/1. Fibonacci Memoization/readme.md

 ## Here's how it works for Fibonacci numbers:

-1. Create a data structure (usually an array or a dictionary) to store the Fibonacci numbers you've already calculated.

-2. When you need to calculate a Fibonacci number, first check if it's already in your data structure.
-If it is, simply return the stored value.

-3. If it's not in your data structure, calculate it as you normally would (using the recursive formula), but before returning the result, store it in your data structure.

-4. Repeat steps 2 and 3 as needed.
+### 1. Create a data structure (usually an array or a dictionary) to store the Fibonacci numbers you've already calculated. <br> <br> 2.
+When you need to calculate a Fibonacci number, first check if it's already in your data structure.
+If it is, simply return the stored value. <br> <br> 3.
+If it's not in your data structure, calculate it as you normally would (using the recursive formula), but before returning the result, store it in your data structure. <br> <br> 4.
+Repeat steps 2 and 3 as needed.

 ### Here's a javascript example of the implementation: